NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

 \subsection{Datasets}

-This section provides a comprehensive description of all datasets used in our experiments.
+This section provides a summary description of all datasets used in our experiments, with appropriate references and links for the detailed reports.

-\subsubsection{Training datasets}
+\subsubsection{Training Datasets}

-We consider during the training phase the BSWR dataset, described first, and NSRR datasets \cite{Zhang2018, Zhang2024}, more specifically their hold-out sets as defined in SLEEPYLAND \cite{DeiRossi2025}, to avoid any overlapping data in the training of base predictors and meta-models.
+We consider during the meta-training phase of NAPS models the BSWR dataset, described first, and NSRR datasets \cite{Zhang2018, Zhang2024}, more specifically their hold-out sets as defined in SLEEPYLAND \cite{DeiRossi2025}, to avoid any overlapping data in the training of base predictors and meta-models.

-\textbf{BSWR}.
-The \emph{Bern Sleep-Wake Registry} (BSWR) \cite{Aellen2024} is a private dataset which comprises a total of 8,410 PSG recordings ($\approx 67'000$ hours) from patients aged 0–91 years, collected during routine clinical practice.
+\paragraph{BSWR} The \emph{Bern Sleep-Wake Registry} (BSWR) \cite{Aellen2024} is a private dataset which comprises a total of 8,410 PSG recordings ($\approx 67'000$ hours) from patients aged 0–91 years, collected during routine clinical practice.
 This dataset uniquely covers the full spectrum of sleep-wake disorders, including cases with multiple comorbidities and non-sleep-related conditions.
 Only a small fraction of participants (\(<1\%\)) are healthy controls, while the majority are patients diagnosed with one or more sleep disorders or cases with uncertain diagnoses.
 Among the recorded disorders, sleep-related breathing disturbances are the most prevalent, followed by central hypersomnolence disorders, insomnia, parasomnias, and sleep-related movement disorders.
 A smaller subset of patients present circadian rhythm disorders or isolated symptoms without a definitive clinical classification.
 We consider EEG signals (F4-M1, F3-M2, C4-M1, C3-M2, O2-M1, O1-M2) and EOG signals (E2-M1, E1-M2), sampled at 200 Hz.
 All recordings are manually annotated by certified sleep experts following the American Academy of Sleep Medicine (AASM) guidelines \cite{Berry2017}.
-The dataset is partitioned into training, validation, and test splits, with splits performed by considering subject identifiers, using a 90/5/5 ratio.\\
+The dataset is partitioned into training, validation, and test, with splits performed by considering subject identifiers, using a 90/5/5 ratio.\\